Territorial Center of Recruitment and Social Support

-The Territorial Center of Recruitment and Social Support (TCR and SS or TCR) (Ukrainian: Територіальний центр комплектування та соціальної підтримки, ТЦК та СП or ТЦК) is Ukraine's military administration body that keeps military records and mobilizes the population.
+The Territorial Center of Recruitment and Social Support (TCR and SS, TCR or TCK) (Ukrainian: Територіальний центр комплектування та соціальної підтримки, ТЦК та СП or ТЦК) is Ukraine's military administration body that keeps military records and mobilizes the population.
 Starting from 2022, the TCR and SS have completely replaced Ukraine's former system of military commissariats.

 Description

 According to Ukrainian resolution "On the approval of the Regulation on territorial centers of recruitment and social support", local TCRs are formed, liquidated, & reorganized by the Ministry of Defense of Ukraine.
-The direct management of the TCR and control over their activities is carried out by the relevant operational commands, and the general command of the Ukrainian Ground Forces, which coordinates the main issues of the TCR's activities with their relevant structural subdivisions of the General Staff of the Armed Forces and the Ministry of Defense.
+The direct management of the TCR and control over their activities is carried out by the relevant operational commands, and the general command of the Ukrainian Ground Forces, which coordinates the main issues of the TCR's activities with their relevant structural subdivisions of the General staff of the Armed Forces and the Ministry of Defense.
 Territorial centers of recruitment and social support of the Autonomous Republic of Crimea, Kyiv, Sevastopol, and Ukrainian oblasts are legal entities under public law, with each having independent balance sheets registration accounts in the Treasury authorities.

-In order to ensure the fulfillment of the tasks and specified functions of each TCR, structural subdivisions (departments, branches, groups, services) are formed within them.
+To ensure the fulfillment of the tasks and specified functions of each TCR, structural subdivisions (departments, branches, groups, services) are formed within them.
 Each TCR conducts activities in accordance to the provisions with each structural division, which is approved the head of the district territorial center of recruitment and social support.
 Regulations on district territorial centers of staffing and social support are approved by the heads of their respective TCR.

 The TCR is tasked with managing the conscription and military service of citizens, engaging in mobilization training of employees for mobilization civilians, managing military records of conscripts and reservists on the territory of the relevant administrative-territorial unit, the selection of candidates for contract military service, with participation in the selection of citizens for military reserve service, the preparation and mobilization of human and transport resources, ensuring the organization of social and legal protection of conscripts to the Armed Forces, managing veterans of military service and pensioners from among military personnel and members of their families, and participation in military and patriotic education.
 The personnel of the TCR, as well as the transport and material and technical means of the said TCR are maintained under the budget of the Ministry of Defense of Ukraine.

 The number of TCR staff as of 2023 reached over 200, and were distributed among four operational commands: "North", "South", "West", and "East".
 However, some of them have separate territorial subdivisions— so-called "departments"— together with which the territorial total number of such formations approaches or exceeds 300.